Hipparchus-Math/hipparchus/hipparchus-core/src/site/markdown/distribution.md

 functions (`density(...)`), probability mass functions (`probability(...)`) and distribution functions (`cumulativeProbability(...)`) for both discrete (integer-valued) and continuous probability distributions.
-The framework also allows for the computation of inverse cumulative probabilities and sampling from distributions.
+The framework also allows for the computation of inverse cumulative probabilities.

 For an instance `f` of a distribution `F`, and a domain value, `x`, `f.cumulativeProbability(x)` computes `P(X <= x)` where `X` is a random variable